odkr/pancake/README.md

 See its [documentation](docs/index.html) for details.

-It is lightweight, well-documentend, and has been tested with Pandoc v2.9–v2.18.
+It is lightweight, well-documented, and has been tested with Pandoc v2.9–v2.18.
 However, it aims to work in any version ≥ 2.0.4.